stefanceriu/SCSafariPageController/README.md

 Features:

 - can zoom out, partially overlap and lean in pages similar to Safari
+- can zoom in and focus on any of the pages and animates the layout change
-- allows swipe to delete for one or multiple pages at the same time
+- allows swipe to delete on one or multiple pages at the same time
+- dynamically adapts the inter-item spacings and page angles based on the total number of pages, even while swiping to delete
 - increases the page angles when scrolling outside its bounds
-- can zoom into any of the pages
 - supports incremental updates

 and all the rest of the [SCPageViewController](https://github.com/stefanceriu/SCPageViewController) niceties.